ramneek3/Spring_Ecommerce/README.md

 This project is a **backend REST API** for a simple **E-Commerce system**, built using **Spring Boot** and **MongoDB**.
 It demonstrates backend engineering concepts such as layered architecture, RESTful APIs, database integration, and webhook handling.

-The project is developed as part of a **Final Term Project** for the *Backend Engineering with Spring Boot* course.

 ---